 - You can also seal and freeze fresh pork meat with freezer wrap, for use within six months.

+While pork benefits are numerous, many people wonder: is pork healthy?
+Are pork chops healthy?
+Overall, it depends on how they are prepared and consumed.
 You can enjoy pork in place of chicken or other lean protein in salads, tacos, soups, and stir-fries.
 Mentioned below are a few popular recipes to get you started.

 1. Easy Pork Sliders

 - Garlic (crushed)- 2 cloves